-In FY 2003, fifty-eight (58) maintenance employees attended a total of four (4) train-the-trainer classes for ensure ongoing maintenance certification training.
+In FY 2003, 58 maintenance employees attended a total of 4 train-the-trainer classes to ensure ongoing maintenance certification training.
 One employee has already begun facilitating the CWWMT I training classes.

-Further support for the Internal Improvement program was evidenced with the implementation of certification training for the Departments of Sewer and Water services.
+Further support for the Internal Improvement program was evidenced with the implementation of certification training for the departments of Sewer and Water services.
 The classes provide knowledge on wastewater collections and drinking water distribution.
 Both programs are designed to improve flexibility in staff deployment and provide broader individual employee capability.
 This program also has a Train-the-Trainer component to ensure long-term instruction.
-Ten (10) employees from Water Services and nine (9) employees from Sewer Services attended Train-The-Trainer classes.
+Train-The-Trainer classes were attended by 10 employees from Water Services and 9 employees from Sewer Services.

-In September 2003, management collaborated with the unions to design of a new performance evaluation system for union employees.
+In September 2003, management collaborated with the unions to design a new performance evaluation system for union employees.
 The union performance evaluation process is similar to the nonunion performance evaluation process in that it contains performance factors that are essential to meeting the expectations of the job.
 The program is designed to promote employee development, plan work to assure that we meet our goals, coach and counsel employees and evaluate performance.
 All supervisors and managers of union employees attended training on the evaluation process in December 2002.
 Supervisors and managers also received training on giving and receiving feedback, and how to write effective performance evaluations.
 Employees attended training on the evaluation process in January and February 2003 to ensure an understanding of their roles in the process and also to understand the importance of giving and receiving feedback.

 Employees attended outside training programs and seminars to fulfill unique skill requirements.
-Types of training classes attended are Public Bidding and Code, Financial Management, Concrete Field Technician, Hydraulics, Design Structure, Surveying and Stormwater Management, etc. A total of 103 employees participated in outside training at an average cost of \$404 per person.
+Types of training classes attended are Public Bidding and Code, Financial Management, Concrete Field Technician, Hydraulics, Design Structure, Surveying and Stormwater Management, etc. A total of 103 employees participated in outside training.

 Managers and supervisors attended mandatory in-house classes to learn new skills.
 Classes for this year included Workforce Diversity, Workplace Violence Prevention, Blueprint Reading, and Business Ethics in the Small Procurement Process.
-Both supervisors and employees attended refresher classes on Performance Management, Sexual

-Harassment, Drug and Alcohol and the revised Commercial Drivers License (CDL) Drug and Alcohol.
+Both supervisors and employees attended refresher classes on Performance Management, Sexual Harassment, Drug and Alcohol and the revised Commercial Drivers License (CDL) Drug and Alcohol.
 Employees also continued to attend specialized writing classes to improve the clarity and quality of written communication.